mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 Use masks.
 Test if you have symptoms.
 Isolate if you are positive or cannot access a test.
 Support global vaccine distribution.
-Pockets of unvaccinated are reservoirs for the virus and where new variants evolve.
+Pockets of unvaccinated, regardless of their location, are reservoirs for the virus, where it replicates and mutates, and where new variants evolve.
 ```
 ### Recent Quote: